Radish alpha

 • Pick the canonical branch — the version agreed on by the repo's delegates.

-• Browse a peer's branches — useful for reviewing in-progress work that hasn't merged yet.
+• Browse a peer's branches — expand a delegate or peer group to see their view of each branch.
+Useful for reviewing in-progress work that hasn't been promoted to canonical yet.

 • Filter the list by typing in the search box at the top.

-The branch you're on is encoded in the URL as a ?branch= query parameter, so a link to a specific peer's view of a file is shareable as-is.
+The branch and peer you're viewing are encoded in the URL as ?branch= and &peer= query parameters, so a link to a specific peer's view of a file is shareable as-is.

 Commits